ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/dialog_add_file_browser/README.md

 Dialogs
 -------

-Please refer to the {@link CKEDITOR.dialog.definition Dialog definition API] for general help on how to create a dialog box.
+Please refer to the {@link CKEDITOR.dialog.definition Dialog definition API} for general help on how to create a dialog box.

 Filebrowser Plugin